mariandaniel24/possible-riot-data/README.md

 - Spell4 casts
 - Summoner level
 - Summoner name
-- Team early surrendered
+- Team early surrendered?
-- Team id
 - Team position  - The teamPosition is the best guess for which position the player actually played if we add the constrathat each team must have one top player,one jungle, one middle, etc.
 - Time cc-ing others
 - Time played
 - Total damage dealt